-IACBE Self-Study Submission Required Formatting
+IACBE Self-Study Submission Requirements

 In accordance with the Self-Study Manual, all files and supporting documents must be named using the IACBE prescribed format.
-The following table indicates the organization and naming convention for each folder and document:
+The IACBE reserves the right to reject any documentation not submitted in accordance with the following requirements.